What kinds of mistakes can show up on my CORI?

 - Answer questions from DCJIS.
 DCJIS will investigate what happened.
 DCJIS may ask you questions.
 They may have you come in for an interview.
 You may get fingerprinted.

-- If DCJIS does not help you fix the errors or you still have problems, you can call the Legal Advocacy and Resource Center (617) 603-1700 for help and referrals.
+- If DCJIS does not help you fix the errors or you still have problems, you can call your local legal aid program for help and referrals.